PowerPoint's accessibility shortcomings

 Exporting to PDF

-I'd generally recommend against converting PowerPoint presentations to PDF.
-I've previously covered some of the accessibility pitfalls of the PDF format but moving from PowerPoint to PDF adds another layer of challenge.
+In general, I recommend against the conversion of PowerPoint presentations to PDF.
+I've previously covered some of the accessibility pitfalls of the PDF format but moving from PowerPoint to PDF adds yet another layer of grime.

 After the conversion, the document's tags will have to be manually reviewed and edited to add missing strutural elements.
 Tables, for example, will be exported as a